 - Serve the chicken with the reduced Mustard Wine pan sauce.

-- Note: If the sauce is still too thin when the chicken is ready, remove the skillet from the oven, set the chicken aside and cover it with foil.
-Reduce the sauce stovetop, over medium-low heat, until it thickens to desired consistency.
+- If the sauce is still too thin when the chicken is ready, remove the skillet from the oven, set the chicken aside and cover it with foil.
+Reduce the sauce on the stovetop, over medium-low heat, until it thickens to desired consistency.